 If getting sober without rehab is your intention, there’s nothing that says it’s impossible, but long-term treatment at a 90-day rehab program can provide many benefits that will help you get sober and stay that way.

 To fully understand the need for drug rehab programs and centers, first, you have to understand how addiction works.
-Drug and alcohol addiction has several different aspects that affect the ability of a person to get sober.1
+Drug and alcohol addiction has several aspects that contribute to a person’s ability to get sober.1

 - Physical dependence and tolerance: A person who is physically dependent on a drug needs it to feel normal or good.
 Someone who is physically dependent on a drug may have also developed a tolerance for it, meaning they need larger quantities or doses of the drug to feel the same effects they used to when they first started using.

 Physical addiction becomes a serious problem when the body becomes accustomed to the presence of the drug and can no longer function properly without it.
-If a person tries to get sober on their own without medical assistance, they will experience extremely uncomfortable withdrawal symptoms.
+If you’re heavily addicted and try to get sober on your own without medical assistance, you will likely experience extremely uncomfortable withdrawal symptoms.
 These symptoms are the result of the body sending confused messages to the different organs and muscles.

 With medical detox treatment and drug rehab programs, clients are supported with medication-assisted treatment to ease withdrawal symptoms and make the detox process more comfortable and safe.
 Drug rehab typically follows, and clients receive behavioral and cognitive therapy to help them readjust their mindset and develop healthier thought processes.

-Drug rehab programs also provide educational information about addiction so recovering addicts can fully understand how drugs and alcohol affect the mind, the body, and the behaviors of those abusing addictive substances.
-This information not only allows them to make better, more educated choices, but it also makes returning to drug and alcohol abuse more difficult because they have the knowledge and know how harmful it is.
+Drug rehab programs also provide educational information about addiction so you can fully understand how drugs and alcohol affect your mind, body, and behavior.
+This information not only empowers you to make better, more educated choices, but it also makes returning to drug and alcohol abuse more difficult because you have the knowledge and know how harmful it is.

 Wanting to get sober without rehab isn’t all that uncommon.
 Some people refuse to acknowledge professional addiction treatment as a viable option or can’t see past the personal reasons that keep them from enrolling in rehab.
 Some of the most common reasons a person may try to get sober without rehab are: